esi-neuroscience/syncopy/doc/source/user/matlab_io.rst

 interface does not support loading data that do not fit into local memory.

-For this illustrative example we start by generating synthetic data in FieldTrip
+For this illustrative example we start by generating synthetic data in FieldTrip:

 .. code-block:: matlab